alverena/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 Activities
 ----------

-*"Activity"* filter specifies a rule for :ref:`activities <user-guide-activities>` assigned to the record.
+The **Activity** filter specifies a rule for :ref:`activities <user-guide-activities>` assigned to the record.
 Only records that meet the condition will be selected.

-To define the *"Activity"* setting:
+To define the activity setting:

-- Drag *"Activity"* to the box on the right.
+- Drag **Activity** to the box on the right.

 - There are three selector links: